mbsa-tud/tsad_platform/README.md

 #### dataType
 **- optional -**
 This field is only required if your model uses the data preparation function provided by the platform (and for classic machine-learning and statistical models the [useSubsequences](#usesubsequences) field is set to true).
 Its value must be one of: `1`, `2`, `3`.
 The number controls the shape of the data.
 The data is always split into subsequences of equal length using a sliding window.
-The window-size (and step-size for training if your model requires prior training) must be defined in the [hyperparameters](#hyperparameters) field (see below).
+The window-size (and step-size for training if your model is semi-supervised or supervised) must be defined in the [hyperparameters](#hyperparameters) field (see below).
 Look at the file `config > tsad_platform_config_all.json` for reference.
 For the three different numbers, the data will be shaped as such:
 | Data type | Univariate model | Multivariate model |
 |-|-|-|